Power System Model

 and base

 fields.
-Once the composite type PowerSystem
+Once the type PowerSystem

 has been created, it is possible to add new buses, branches, or generators, or modify the parameters of existing ones.